dev-choivlad/contact-form-validation-sending/README.md

 # Contact form
 ### validation with JS and sending with PHPMailer.
+Form has a "Name", "Email" input fields and Text area.
 Button click event and input blur event validation.
 Data sending via `XMLHttpRequest` without reloading the page.